0

 Demographics

-The citizens of Millstadt are very well educated compared to the average community in the nation: 36.70% of adults in Millstadt have a bachelor's degree or even advanced degree.
+The population of Millstadt is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.70% of adults in Millstadt have a bachelor's degree or even advanced degree.

 The people who call Millstadt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millstadt residents report their race to be White, followed by Native American.
 Important ancestries of people in Millstadt include German, Irish, Italian, English, and French.